sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 ## Automated Dataset Download
 For each dataset a custom library has been created in the `/lib` folder with a class for each dataset.
-Initiating the class loads the local data files from the `/assets/inputs/<dataset name>/` folder and if they are not found, automatically downloads the data either from the original source or from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide some data pre-packaged.
+Initiating the class loads the local data files from the `/assets/inputs/<dataset name>/` folder and if they are not found, automatically downloads the data either from the original source or from a dedicated AWS S3 bucket which is publicly available where we provide some data  pre-packaged.

 Running the Jupyter Notebooks in the `/eda` folder will automatically download the data for the datasets corresponding to the datasets used in the notebook.
 There is thus no need to manually pre-download any of the datasets in order to